winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 ### Wing Cloud Preview Environments Developer Experience

-A developer using winglang has the capability to integrate Wing Cloud Preview Environments with their repository.
+A developer using winglang has the capability to integrate Wing Cloud Preview Environments with their (github) repository.

 #### Installation